 Updated:

-Scheme is by many EU leaders seen as a cornerstone of EU climate policy
+Scheme is seen by many EU leaders as a cornerstone in EU climate policy.

-several flaws in the scheme makes it presently an ineffective tool to reduce
+several flaws in the present scheme makes it an ineffective tool to reduce

-greenhouse gases because of excess emissions and resulting very low emission
+greenhouse gases because of excess emissions and thus very low emissions

 costs.